-Cornell offers M.F.A. degrees in Art and in English both of which are two-year degrees.
+Cornell offers M.F.A. degrees in art and in English, both of which are two-year degrees.

-- M.F.A.s in Art prepare a written thesis, present a thesis exhibition of the studio work completed during residency, and give an oral defense of the written thesis and exhibition.
-During the final spring semester gallery space is provided for a solo thesis exhibition in Ithaca as well as a group exhibition at the AAP NYC center in Chelsea.
+- M.F.A.s in art prepare a written thesis, present a thesis exhibition of the studio work completed during residency, and give an oral defense of the written thesis and exhibition.
+During the final spring semester, gallery space is provided for a solo thesis exhibition in Ithaca as well as a group exhibition at the AAP NYC center in Chelsea.
 The curriculum is flexible to accommodate the needs of individual students and enable students to take advantage of Cornell’s vast opportunities.
 Students may enroll in introductory or advanced courses in any field of study offered at the university.
-Students complete a minimum of 15 credits each term, including 9 credits in required studio work and 3 credits in a required graduate art seminar.
+Students complete a minimum of 15 credits each term, including nine credits in required studio work and three credits in a required graduate art seminar.
 All students work independently with a committee comprised of art faculty with an option to include faculty from non-art disciplines.
 At least 12 credits must be earned outside the Department of Art during the four-term residency.
 In addition, students must complete 18 credits in the history of art during the course of their graduate and/or undergraduate study.

-The M.P.S. is typically a one-year coursework based degree that prepares students for leadership in their chosen professional field.
+The M.P.S. is typically a one-year coursework-based degree that prepares students for leadership in their chosen professional field.
 The M.P.S. typically culminates in a student project.
 Cornell offers a variety of M.P.S. degrees in the following fields:

 - Animal Science